 - Boots - In summer, I often just get in the water in my shoes and pants and just get wet.
-However, hip waders are cheap. $40 bucks at Wally World.
+However, hip waders are cheap. $40 at Wally World.
 Any boot will do, you just have to watch how deep you go.

 - Hiking stick - Make sure it will hold your weight when going downhill, that's why you have it.
 In my experience, getting into a creek is much more challenging than getting out.
 The stick is essential in a lot of places.
 I also use my tripod this way on occasion.

-- Research - If you have never been to the place that your are headed to, you need to do some research to discover what equipment you may need.
+- Research - If you have never been to the place that you're headed to, you need to do some research to discover what equipment you may need.
 Sometimes, you will need a rope to get into a creek, or you may need to creek walk for a mile, or you may just not think you are up to the task and go somewhere else.
 Do you want to get wet or should you take the hip waders?
 Lots of choices to be made before heading out.
 Get a guide book or check online.
 There are lots of waterfall sites online and people to interact with who have probably been where you want to go.

 What to do:

 Now that you are where you want to be, you need to survey/assess the situation and get oriented

 - Set up - First you have to get to the spot without doing any damage to the old bod or the camera equipment.
 Then find a place for your tripod legs.
 Make sure you don't put them in a bind between some rocks.